jpsalis/ASETNIOP/readme.md

 6. Backspace has special requirements, though it's activated like a normal chord, which posed a challenge deciding the best way to implement it.
 It's activated by holding the 't' and 'p' keys at the same time (right finger on both hands).
 As long as you're holding both keys, i've decided it should hold the keypress so the OS can repeat the keypress as necessary.
 Though this is not the perfect solution as there is a chance that backspace will momentarily be pressed when typing chords composed of the same keys that backspace uses.

-7. UNIMPLEMENTED: The final project (If I have time) Should be a split keyboard, with a headphone jack (or other 4-pin connector most likely) transmitting I2C between the boards.
+7. UNIMPLEMENTED: I was unable to accomplish this in the time I gave myself but in my spare time I intend to make this into a split keyboard, with a headphone jack (or other 4-pin connector most likely) transmitting I2C between the boards.
 I may do this after submission, because although the concept is simple, it's a new way of programming to me, designing a subhost and subperipheral for what's already a peripheral.